vineetv/vineetv.github.io/teaching.md

 teach this course in our on-campus long duration and online/blended learning programs.

-## Current elective courses (in descending order of their offering)
+## E. Current elective courses (in descending order of their offering)

 **E5.
 Black Swans and Gray Rhinos**: Made popular by Nicholas Nassim Taleb, "black swans" has long been used as a metaphor in financial markets for rare and